tanishq-ds/Healthcare_Management_System_using_Queuing_Theory-/README.md

 2. **`patients.csv`** (Patient demographics)
    - Patient ID, name, age, gender, admission date

-### Option 1: Generate Sample Data (For Testing)
+###  Important Note About Dataset Quality

+The training data used in this project is **synthetic** - created by combining publicly available heart disease and diabetes datasets with programmatically assigned ward labels.
+While this demonstrates the system architecture and ML pipeline effectively, **real-world deployment would require actual Electronic Health Record (EHR) data** with clinically validated ward assignments.

+**Current Performance:**
+- Training Accuracy: 99.57% (XGBoost on synthetic data)
+- Real-World Test Accuracy: ~66% (when tested with realistic patient profiles)

+This gap highlights a critical lesson: **data quality is more important than model complexity** in healthcare ML applications.

+### For Testing/Development

+You can generate sample synthetic data for testing:
 ```bash
 python scripts/generate_sample_data.py
 ```

-⚠️ Sample data is synthetic and will not produce accurate ML predictions.

-### Option 2: Use Your Own Data

-If you have similar hospital patient data:
-1. Format your CSV files to match the schema (see `data/raw/README.md`)
-2. Place them in `data/raw/`
+### For Production Deployment

+To deploy this system in a real hospital setting:
+1. Partner with healthcare institutions to obtain de-identified EHR data
+2. Work with medical professionals to validate ward assignment criteria
-3. Retrain models using `notebooks/model_training.ipynb`
+3. Retrain models using actual patient admission records

-### Option 3: Contact Repository Owner

-For access to the original training datasets, contact: [tanishqverma4444@gmail.com]

----
+4. Implement clinical validation workflows

 **Privacy Notice:** No real patient data is included in this repository.
 All data used is either synthetic or publicly available anonymized datasets.

-**Note:** CSV files are excluded from the repository to keep it lightweight.
-Download them from Kaggle before running the notebooks.
+Real-World Test Accuracy: ~66%

 ##  Results